DataCTE/SDXL-Training-Improvements-From-NovelAI-Paper/README.md

 - [ ] Working decoding of validation images
   - [ ] proof that the validation generation is working correctly
+- [ ] wandb logging of training process in full detail

 - [ ] 10k dataset proof of concept (currently training/ in testing)
 - [ ] 200k+ dataset finetune (coming soon)